Qadirpur Ran

-Qadirpur Ran is situated on lahore multan highway in an agricultural area known for its mangoes and oranges.
-The main roads in the city are Tatypur Road, Riazabad Road, Mattital Road, Khanewal Multan Road and Hospital Road.It contains all facility of a Tehseel.
+Qadirpur Ran is located on the Lahore–Multan Highway in a fertile agricultural area known for its mangoes and citrus (oranges), which are among its main crops and are exported outside the region.
+A canal called the Sindhai Canal passes through or near the town, aiding irrigation.
+The main roads in the city include Tatypur Road, Riazabad Road, Mattital Road, Khanewal–Multan Road and Hospital Road.